Lancaster PA Amish Country: Where Buggy Whips Still Fly Off the Shelves

 Amos-King-Suite-Leola-Village-Inn-PA

-If you’re a fan of reclaimed barn-wood, you’ll love this soaring chamber, bedecked with sections of original walls and doors.
-These relics from the past serve structurally as walls, are affixed ornamentally to stucco’d walls, and used to create nightstands, consoles and other furniture.
+If you’re a fan of reclaimed barn wood, you’ll love this soaring chamber, bedecked with sections of original walls and doors.
+These relics from the past serve structurally as walls, are affixed ornamentally to stucco walls and are used to create nightstands, consoles, and other furniture.

 The effect is grand.